roycedot/funxzy-token-converter-nextjs/README.md

 The middle-layer of this app is set up to cache exchange rates for up to 1 minute, so showing conversions for more than 2 coins would theoretically not be an extra network request if the UI interaction is within the cache time of 1 minute.

-And, it would, arguably, be a more useful product if it could show more than 2 coin conversions simultaneously.
+It would, arguably, be a more useful product if it could show more than 2 coin conversions simultaneously.

 ## Libraries